Candidate Block

 Returns transactions from your node's memory pool that you can use to construct a candidate block.

-Annoyingly you also have to provide an awkward array to specify the kind of block template you want (see BIP22).
+Annoyingly, you also have to provide an awkward array to specify the kind of block template you want (see BIP22).
 This is what I typically use: bitcoin-cli getblocktemplate '{"rules": ["segwit"]}'

 You will need to construct the block header manually from this block template before you start mining.
 For example, you will need to construct your own coinbase transaction, as well as calculate the merkle root.
 So it's more of a "starting point", but it does the hard work of selecting an optimum combination of transactions from the memory pool for maximizing the fees you can claim.